-- The assets of Piedmont Technical College (PTC) exceeded its liabilities at June 30, 2019 by \$3,072,037.
-The College has recognized a net pension obligation of \$32,589,084.
+- The assets of Piedmont Technical College (PTC) exceeded its liabilities at June 30, 2020 by \$15,886,705.
+The College has recognized a net pension obligation of \$32,795,296.
 This is not a legal obligation, and the South Carolina Retirement System (SCRS) does not have recourse to collect the net pension obligation.
-In addition, the net other postemployment benefit (OPEB) obligation of \$28,456,748 is not a legal obligation, also without recourse; both are shown on the College's Statement of Net Position.
-The College reports \$12,285,150 as unrestricted net position that may be used to meet ongoing obligations. - The College's total net position increased from the beginning net position by \$13,786,489 or 129%.
-PTC entered into a lease agreement with Newberry County in March 2011 and partnered with the County to renovate a building at 1900 Wilson Boulevard, Newberry, South Carolina.
-On December 10, 2018, upon the expiration of the maximum seven year lease, Newberry gifted the premises to Piedmont Technical College Area Commission.
-The College recognized the donation of land with a value of \$290,600 and the building with a value of \$12,766,100 from the County. - In 2016, PTC announced plans to build the William H. "Billy" O'Dell Upstate Center for Manufacturing Excellence, so named in honor of the late, long-serving state senator from the Lakelands.
+In addition, the net other postemployment benefit (OPEB) obligation of \$28,910,803 is not a legal obligation, also without recourse; both are shown on the College's Statement of Net Position.
+The College reports \$11,559,013 as unrestricted net position that may be used to meet ongoing obligations. - The College's total net position increased from the beginning net position by \$12,814,668 primarily due to construction in progress.
+In 2016, PTC announced plans to build the William H. "Billy" O'Dell Upstate Center for Manufacturing Excellence, so named in honor of the late, long-serving state senator from the Lakelands.
 What followed were months of fundraising, voter passage of a local option sales tax by the citizens of Greenwood County, and the receipt of a sizable federal grant.
 PTC broke ground on the O'Dell Center on November 15, 2018.
 The new Center will provide additional state-of-the-art classroom and lab space to serve industrial programs such as machine tool technology, mechatronics and welding.
-It also will offer flex space for incoming manufacturers in need of initial training facilities. - The College experienced an operating loss of \$24,796,821 as reported in the Statement of Revenues, Expenses, and Changes in Net Position.
-However, this operating loss was offset by state appropriations of \$9,736,846, county appropriations of \$2,508,018, federal grants of \$11,861,063, capital appropriations and contributions of \$14,202,441, and other non-operating revenues.
+It also will offer flex space for incoming manufacturers in need of initial training facilities.
+The project is on schedule as planned to be open to students the beginning of Fall semester 2020. - The College experienced an operating loss of \$27,786,961 as reported in the Statement of Revenues, Expenses, and Changes in Net Position.
+However, this operating loss was offset by state appropriations of \$9,456,293, county appropriations of \$2,429,669, federal grants of \$15,769,778, capital appropriations and contributions of \$12,699,080, and other non-operating revenues.